Stockton Heath: History

 In the 1900s George Formby Senior moved his young family to Stockton Heath and it was from here that George Formby Junior began his entertainment career.
 Their house, Hillcrest, is a listed building.
 George Formby Senior died in Stockton Heath in 1921.

 In 1974, Stockton Heath, historically part of Cheshire, became incorporated into the borough of Warrington under the Local Government Act 1972.
 Warrington, historically part of Lancashire, became a Cheshire borough under the act.

 2008 saw the first ever Stockton Heath Festival, which is now going into its twelfth year.
 It is situated on Mill Lane Field in Stockton Heath, although it takes place over many venues throughout Grappenhall, Appleton and Stockton Heath.
 In 2011, the Stockton Heath Festival attracted 12,000 visitors.

 Schools

 The original LEA primary school of 1910 was demolished in October 2008, despite a strong campaign to retain it, after a new school had been built adjacent.
 There is also St Thomas C of E Primary School now located next to Alexandra Park.
 This was opened in 1974 and moved from its original site opposite St Thomas' Church.
 The original St Thomas' school was opened in 1833 and the building was eventually demolished (along with a late Victorian extension) in the late 1970s.
 On its site now stands a modern health centre.

 Geography and administration

+Stockton Heath is low-lying between the Manchester Ship canal and the Bridgewater canal.
+The elevation here is less than 10m.
+The land rises to about 80m south of M56 motorway.

 On the south side of the Manchester Ship Canal, Stockton Heath adjoins Appleton, Grappenhall and Walton.

 It typically takes between seven and ten minutes on the bus and about twenty-five to thirty-five minutes on foot to reach Warrington town centre.

+Stockton Heath is administered at a local level by the Stockton Heath Parish Council, and at a wider level by Warrington Borough Council.